Academic Catalog

 PUBH 520 · Biostatistics 3 Credits

 Essential statistical tools and methods that public health practitioners utilize to determine strategic directions for local, regional, and global public health initiatives.
-Biostatistics are important in that public health policy and practice are based on statistical analyses of theoretical and applied research in the health field, thus, informing community practice and policy making.
 Emphasis will be given to data collection, analysis, statistical methodology, and interpretation of biostatistical information.

 Prerequisite: STAT 280 with a grade of C- or better.